How does personal property coverage — also known as home contents coverage — work?

 Your home contents insurance applies to everything you own that resides within the walls of your home or apartment — your clothes, TV and other electronics, furniture, appliances, and so on.
 What circumstances they are covered against depends on the specifics of your policy.

-If you have a named peril policy for your personal property, you will have coverage against the following hazards:
+If you have a named peril policy for your personal property, you will have coverage against the following perils:

 If your property is damaged by any of the hazards listed above, you would have coverage up to your policy limits.
 It is called a named-peril policy because all the perils (causes of loss) are specifically listed on your policy.